Traumatic Brain Injury (TBI)

 Symptoms of mild to moderate TBI can include headaches, dizziness, nausea and amnesia; these injuries usually resolve within days to weeks of the event.
 However, occasionally these injuries can result in long-term cognitive and behavioral deficits.
 Furthermore, there is evidence to suggest that moderate to severe TBI, and even repeat mild TBI, might be associated with increased risk of neurodegenerative diseases such as Alzheimer’s disease, chronic traumatic encephalopathy and Parkinson’s disease.
 Headache is the most common post-concussive symptom, followed by dizziness, which is more often a sense of disequilibrium and imbalance than objective vertigo.
 Patients may report a feeling of mental “fogginess” with mild cognitive difficulty affecting memory and concentration.

 TBI is a complex injury.
 Its symptoms can vary with each individual, injury type, injury severity, age and gender, making it challenging to diagnose, understand and treat.
 If you suffer any symptoms this nature after being involved in a car accident, you are not alone.
+Our brain injury lawyers can help!

 Contact Our Highly Experienced Orlando Head Injury Lawyers in Central Florida